mikiPP/Java/README.md

   - This contract will receive instructions on who to sell the tickets.
   - The contract will store which users of the platform own the tickets.
   - Each user has an address on the platform, from the you manage your enZiniums and the tickets.

+  - Pluton Is A Planet
+Class exercise, that consist about calculate your own weight in each planet of Solar System